ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 with this collection job.
 The batch buckets to retrieve depend on the batch mode of this task:

-* For time-interval tasks, this is all batch buckets associated with the aggregation parameter provided in the `CollectionJobReq`, and whose batch bucket identifiers are contained within the batch interval specified in the `CollectionJobReq`'s query.
+* For time-interval tasks, this is all batch buckets whose batch bucket identifiers are contained within the batch interval specified in the `CollectionJobReq`'s query.
-* For leader-selected tasks, this is the batch bucket associated with the aggregation parameter provided in the `CollectionJobReq`, and the batch ID the Leader has chosen for this collection job.
+* For leader-selected tasks, this is the batch bucket associated with the batch ID the Leader has chosen for this collection job.

-The Leader then combines the values inside the batch bucket, as so:
+The Leader then combines the values inside the batch bucket as follows:

-* Aggregate shares are combined via `Vdaf.merge(agg_param, agg_shares)`, where
+* Aggregate shares are combined via `Vdaf.merge(agg_param, agg_shares)` ((see
-  `agg_param` is the aggregation parameter provided in the `CollectionJobReq`, and `agg_shares` are the (partial) aggregate shares in the batch buckets.
+  {{!VDAF, Section 4.4}})), where `agg_param` is the aggregation parameter provided in the `CollectionJobReq`, and `agg_shares` are the (partial) aggregate shares in the batch buckets.
 The result is the final aggregate share for this collection job.
 * Report counts are combined via summing.
 * Checksums are combined via bitwise XOR.